Stick-Package-Manager/stick/README.md

 # Stick - A Simple AUR Package Manager

-**Stick** is a minimal, fast, and open-source package manager for Arch Linux that supports AUR packages and handles dependencies automatically.
+**Stick** is a minimal, fast, and open-source package manager for Arch Linux written in V that supports AUR packages and handles dependencies automatically.

 ---